I love books. Here I give my opinion on some of the books I read. I mostly read nonfiction.

 Gödel, Escher, Bach - an Eternal Golden Braid, by Douglas Hofstadter (1979)

 As for many, my fascination for undecidability started with GEB.
 In my opinion, this book is both deep and truly interdisciplinary (apart from really fascinating).
 The main thesis of the book is that Gödel's proof, Escher's paintings and Bach's music share a common structure - a ¨"strange loop" or tangled hierarchy - and that this structure is the key to understanding consciousness or the emergence of an 'I'.
 While I feel that the first statement is usually appreciated, my impression is that the second has gone largely unnoticed.
-Indeed, Hofstadter complains in the preface to the 20th anniversary edition that his thesis for consciousness has not been taken seriously in academic circles - and he subsequently wrote the much clearer "I am a strange loop" (2007) making this point.
-I believe that this is due to the presentation of the book - while truly fascinating, this message about consciousness is buried somewhere in the pages 700+.
+Indeed, Hofstadter complains in the preface to the 20th anniversary edition that his thesis for consciousness has not been taken seriously in academic circles - and he subsequently wrote the much clearer "I am a strange loop" (2007) stressing this point.
+I believe that this is due to the presentation of the book - while truly fascinating, this message about consciousness is buried somewhere in the 700+ pages.

 As a side remark, I have a very high opinion of Pulitzer Prize Winners for General Nonfiction - both GEB and "Guns, germs and steel" (by Jared Diamond) won it.